Reference textbook for the course:

 Raspberry Pi Wikipedia page.
 RPi 3 model B has

 1.2GHz 64-bit quad-core ARM processor with 1GB of onboard

 RAM, but does not have a disk.
 Instead, it uses an SD

 card (micro SD, depending on model).

-$47 at the time this page was created.
+adapter for about $50.
 You will also need the parts,

 below, whether you buy them as a package, or otherwise have them.